zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 Creation here refers to two things:

-- Creation and manifestation of a truer version of myself — having the courage to be who I am, say what I believe, live my values.
-I'm also going to work on discarding unhelpful personas that don't forward me.
+- Creation and manifestation of a truer version of myself — having the courage to be who I am, say what I believe, and live my values.
+I'm also going to work on discarding unhelpful personas that don't improve me.
 - Creation of new stuff.
-I've been itching to create some Saas apps for a while.
+I've been itching to create some SaaS apps for a while.
 I don't know if they're going to work or make money, but money is not the point here.
 I want to scratch the itch of making something useful for myself.

 Plans?
 Who knows.
 I do have some directions for the year, but I have nothing concrete planned out yet.
 I don't want to give myself any expectations in the form of hopes by declaring my plans at this point.